The Ring of Tooting

 "I can't," she said.
 "I feel it would be wrong to throw it away.
 It obviously meant a lot to the woman who gave it to me."

 The weeks went by and nothing untoward took place.
-Her encounter with the images at the window began to fade, but she didn't forget it.
 Every now and then she got back to talking about the ring and her uneasiness but I had grown bored with being unable to offer any meaningful response and mostly changed the subject when she started talking about it.

 One night after having been out visiting other friends, Eileen and I were getting ready for bed.
 She was half–undressed and lying on our bed.
 She'd stopped wearing the ring because of the strange feelings it gave her but now, lying on the bed she produced the ring from her purse and turned it over in her hands, looking at it.